-Student who successfully complete the Medical Billing and Coding program will be able to:
+Students who successfully complete the Medical Office Administrative Assistant program will be able to:

-- 1. Perform healthcare office procedures that include scheduling, bookkeeping, billing and payment collection. - 2.
+- 1. Perform healthcare office procedures that include scheduling, bookkeeping, ensuring HIPAA compliance, billing, and payment collection. - 2.
 Demonstrate a working knowledge of medical terminology, body systems electronic health records, insurance and common medications. - 3.
 Compose healthcare and other business-related documents. - 4.
 Explain and apply HIPAA standards for the creation, distribution and release of medical information. - 5.
 Demonstrate computer skills to perform administrative duties in a healthcare setting.